Going Solar Collectively: Guide to Community Solar Projects

 November 3, 2021

-Installing solar panels at your home or business isn’t the only way to go solar.
+A home solar installation or commercial solar installation isn’t the only way to go solar.
 People across the country are taking advantage of community solar projects to share both the costs and benefits of solar installations.

 What Is Community Solar?